* Kraft's third quarter EPS $0.79, revenue $4.61 bln

 Kraft, home to brands like Oscar Mayer lunch meat and Maxwell House coffee, said it was working to better tailor its product portfolio to a weak economy in North America, the only region in which it now operates.

 Mondelez, a geographically diverse snack company with brands like Cadbury chocolate and Trident gum, said it had "short-term executional" issues in Brazil and Russia that hurt sales in the quarter.
-After taking steps to address them, Mondelez said it expects the issues to be resolved by the end of the year.
+After taking steps to address them, Mondelez said it expects them to be resolved by the end of the year.

-Mondelez derives some 45 percent of sales from developing markets and saw a 6.6 percent hit from foreign exchange rates.
+Mondelez derives some 45 percent of sales from developing markets, and saw a 6.6 percent hit from foreign exchange rates.
 Kraft is focused on slower-growing North America, and sees earnings growth limited by the spending power of U.S. consumers who face stubbornly high unemployment and slow economic growth.

 In the weakened economy, Kraft said it must drive sales volume with more advertising and a greater range of products and prices, in what it calls a "good, better, best" strategy.